Did You Receive an Ozempic Health Insurance Denial? Perhaps We Can Help.

 Most Medicare prescription drug plans cover Ozempic for type 2 diabetes.
 That said, when Ozempic is prescribed off-label for weight loss, it is often not covered by insurance.
 Why?
 Because the Affordable Care Act doesn’t mandate that health insurers cover obesity or overweight medications or surgeries.
 And according to AHIP, a national association of providers of health care and other health services, there isn’t enough evidence to show anti-obesity drugs are effective over the long-term.
 In fact, it claims that weight loss isn’t maintained when a person stops taking the medication.
 It isn’t surprising that some health insurers don’t want to cover an expensive medication that might be taken for a patient’s entire life.

 As for other types of weight loss coverage, Medicare pays for bariatric surgery for severely obese patients.
 And in many cases, Medicare covers nutrition counseling and behavioral therapy for weight loss.
 Medicaid programs are state specific.
-Less than 20 Medicaid programs pay for obesity medications.
+As of July 2023, sixteen state Medicaid programs paid for at least one anti-obesity or weight-loss medication.
+These states include California, Delaware, Hawaii, Kansas, Louisiana, Maine, Michigan, Minnesota, Mississippi, New Hampshire, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, and Wisconsin.

 Commercial health insurance plans determine whether to cover Ozempic based on their internal policies.
 This means that providers including Health Net, Kaiser, Blue Shield, Anthem Blue Cross, Cigna, Oscar, Aetna, UnitedHealthcare and others all have unique policies.
 Their policies depend on various considerations such as individual patient circumstances, the specific health plan (PPO, HMO, etc.), the physician recommendation of medical necessity, and others.
 Certain health insurance companies cover Ozempic for treating specific health conditions, while others do not.
 If insurance companies deem Ozempic medically necessary, then they typically cover the medication.